shaypal5/decore/README.rst

 threadsafe_generator
 --------------------

-The ``threadsafe_generator`` decorator makes iterables - both generators and iterators - threadsafe.
-This means multiple threads can be given references to the decorated iterable and it is guarenteed that each item will be yielded (or returned) to only a single thread.
+The ``threadsafe_generator`` decorator makes generators threadsafe.
+This means multiple threads can be given references to the decorated generator and it is guarenteed that each item in the stream will be yielded (i.e. returned) to only a single thread.

 .. code-block:: python